October 28, 2019

-The presidential election is just about a year away.
-Currently, candidates are trying to earn the opportunity to represent their political parties on next year’s ballot.
-As such, there is a good chance you have formed some strong political opinions.
+With national elections happening every 4 years and midterms occurring every 2 years in between those elections, candidates are always trying to earn the opportunity to represent their political parties on the next ballot.
+If you are a permanent resident, there is a good chance you have formed some strong political opinions.
 As a legal permanent resident, though, you should not try to register to vote.

 Pretending to be a U.S. citizen when you are in fact not is a serious matter.
 For green card holders, a false claim of citizenship may result in removal from the United States.
 Furthermore, you may trigger a lifetime ban on returning to the country.

 The Michigan voter registration form asks individuals to identify their citizenship status.
 Specifically, the form requires you to answer affirmatively or negatively to the question, “Are you a citizen of the United States of America?”
 If you attempt to register to vote and check “no,” elections officials can reject your registration.
 If you check “yes,” though, when you are instead a legal permanent resident, you are making a false claim to U.S. citizenship.
 This exposes you to criminal liability pursuant to both federal and state law.

 Understanding Your Green Card Status In Federal Elections

 If you are a permanent resident of the United States, you hold what is commonly referred to as a Green Card.
 This card is a legal document that proves your status as a permanent resident.
 As a Green Card holder, you enjoy many of the same rights as a U.S. citizen, such as the right to work and live in the United States.
 However, there are certain limitations to your rights as a Green Card holder.

 It is important to understand that a Green Card does not make you a U.S. citizen.
 While you may have the right to live and work in the United States, you cannot vote in federal elections.
 Green Card holders are not eligible to vote in any federal election, including presidential elections.